YujieH3/anisotropy-flamingo/README.md

 ## Contact

-This repository is mainly to keep the work open and reproducible .
-As a result, the code might not be as user-friendly, but over time I will gradually put in things to make it easier to use (which is also important for its number one user, me)!
-If you have any questions, comments, or if you spotted a bug, feel free to drop me an email or open an issue!
+This repository is mainly to keep the work open and reproducible.
+As a result, the code might not be as user-friendly.
+If you have any questions, comments, or if you spotted a bug, feel free to drop me an email or open an issue.
 I'll be happy to answer.

 Email: yujiehe@strw.leidenuniv.nl